taskcluster/taskcluster-rfcs/rfcs/0154-Migrate-taskcluster-to-postgres.md

 ## Ad-hoc Queries

 Direct SQL access to the database is *not allowed*.
-Taskcluster will allow ad-hoc queries on the data-set via stored procedures with access controlled by Postgres permissions.
+Taskcluster will allow ad-hoc read-only queries on the data-set via stored procedures with access controlled by Postgres permissions.
 This feature will most likely be done after step 2 of the transition.

 ## Permissions